t4d-gmbh/ci-cd-workflows/source/content/embrace_automation/considerations/own_docker.md

 ### Create your own Docker images

 {% if page %}
-**GitLab** and **GitHub** do not just use Docker extensively in they automation procedures, they also allow to easily create and distribute your own Docker images.
+Both **GitLab** and **GitHub** leverage dcker extensively in their automation processes, and they make it easy for you to do create and distribute your own Docker images.

-In doing so, you will not just create isolated and reproducible environments for your project, but a custom Docker image will also drastically reduce the runtime of your automation scripts, as all installation and configuration of the environment can be carried out when creating the Docker image.
+By creating custom Docker images, you not only establish isolated and reproducible environments for your projects but also drastically reduce the runtime of your automation scripts.
+This is because all installation and configuration of the environment can be completed during the image creation process.

 :::{tip}
-Head over to [furrer-lab/r-containers](https://github.com/furrer-lab/r-containers) so see a full fledged example for this approach.
+For a comprehensive example of this approach, check out [furrer-lab/r-containers](https://github.com/furrer-lab/r-containers).
 :::
 _Read more about creating Docker images on [<i class="fab fa-gitlab"></i> ](https://docs.gitlab.com/ee/user/packages/container_registry/build_and_push_images.html) and [<i class="fab fa-github"></i> ](https://docs.github.com/en/actions/use-cases-and-examples/publishing-packages/publishing-docker-images)_

 {% else %}
-- **Docker images** are a great way to create isolated and reproducible environments for your project.
+- **Docker images** are a great way to create isolated and reproducible environments for your projects.
-- **Custom Docker images** can drastically reduce the runtime of your automation scripts.
+- **Custom Docker images** can significantly reduce the runtime of your automation scripts.
-    - **All installation and configuration** of the environment can be carried out when creating the Docker image.
+    - **All installation and configuration** can be completed during the Docker image creation process.
-- **GitLab** and **GitHub** allow you to easily create and distribute your own Docker images.
+- **GitLab** and **GitHub** provide straightforward tools for creating and distributing your own Docker images.
 :::{tip}
-Check out [furrer-lab/r-containers](https://github.com/furrer-lab/r-containers) for a full-fledged example of this approach.
+For a detailed examle of this approach, check out [furrer-lab/r-containers](https://github.com/furrer-lab/r-containers).
 :::
 {% endif %}